 I hope you guys get this letter before I go for the big sleep.
-Twenty-four days out into the Brazilian jungle and half the expedition's come down with malaria.
+Twenty-four days out into the Brazilian jungle and half the expedition's come down with ing for something to make fun of.
+A malaria.
 If I live to tell my story you can bet it will be a good one.